citrix/citrix-daas-rest-go/citrixorchestration/docs/EditDeliveryGroupRequestModel.md

 `func (o *EditDeliveryGroupRequestModel) UnsetOffPeakLogOffTimeoutMinutes()`

 UnsetOffPeakLogOffTimeoutMinutes ensures that no value is present for OffPeakLogOffTimeoutMinutes, not even an explicit nil
+### GetPeakAutoscaleAssignedPowerOnIdleTimeoutMinutes

+`func (o *EditDeliveryGroupRequestModel) GetPeakAutoscaleAssignedPowerOnIdleTimeoutMinutes() int32`

+GetPeakAutoscaleAssignedPowerOnIdleTimeoutMinutes returns the PeakAutoscaleAssignedPowerOnIdleTimeoutMinutes field if non-nil, zero value otherwise.

+### GetPeakAutoscaleAssignedPowerOnIdleTimeoutMinutesOk

+`func (o *EditDeliveryGroupRequestModel) GetPeakAutoscaleAssignedPowerOnIdleTimeoutMinutesOk() (*int32, bool)`

+GetPeakAutoscaleAssignedPowerOnIdleTimeoutMinutesOk returns a tuple with the PeakAutoscaleAssignedPowerOnIdleTimeoutMinutes field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetPeakAutoscaleAssignedPowerOnIdleTimeoutMinutes

+`func (o *EditDeliveryGroupRequestModel) SetPeakAutoscaleAssignedPowerOnIdleTimeoutMinutes(v int32)`

+SetPeakAutoscaleAssignedPowerOnIdleTimeoutMinutes sets PeakAutoscaleAssignedPowerOnIdleTimeoutMinutes field to given value.

+### HasPeakAutoscaleAssignedPowerOnIdleTimeoutMinutes

+`func (o *EditDeliveryGroupRequestModel) HasPeakAutoscaleAssignedPowerOnIdleTimeoutMinutes() bool`

+HasPeakAutoscaleAssignedPowerOnIdleTimeoutMinutes returns a boolean if a field has been set.

+### SetPeakAutoscaleAssignedPowerOnIdleTimeoutMinutesNil

+`func (o *EditDeliveryGroupRequestModel) SetPeakAutoscaleAssignedPowerOnIdleTimeoutMinutesNil(b bool)`

+ SetPeakAutoscaleAssignedPowerOnIdleTimeoutMinutesNil sets the value for PeakAutoscaleAssignedPowerOnIdleTimeoutMinutes to be an explicit nil

+### UnsetPeakAutoscaleAssignedPowerOnIdleTimeoutMinutes
+`func (o *EditDeliveryGroupRequestModel) UnsetPeakAutoscaleAssignedPowerOnIdleTimeoutMinutes()`

+UnsetPeakAutoscaleAssignedPowerOnIdleTimeoutMinutes ensures that no value is present for PeakAutoscaleAssignedPowerOnIdleTimeoutMinutes, not even an explicit nil
+### GetPeakAutoscaleAssignedPowerOnIdleAction

+`func (o *EditDeliveryGroupRequestModel) GetPeakAutoscaleAssignedPowerOnIdleAction() SessionChangeHostingAction`

+GetPeakAutoscaleAssignedPowerOnIdleAction returns the PeakAutoscaleAssignedPowerOnIdleAction field if non-nil, zero value otherwise.

+### GetPeakAutoscaleAssignedPowerOnIdleActionOk

+`func (o *EditDeliveryGroupRequestModel) GetPeakAutoscaleAssignedPowerOnIdleActionOk() (*SessionChangeHostingAction, bool)`

+GetPeakAutoscaleAssignedPowerOnIdleActionOk returns a tuple with the PeakAutoscaleAssignedPowerOnIdleAction field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetPeakAutoscaleAssignedPowerOnIdleAction

+`func (o *EditDeliveryGroupRequestModel) SetPeakAutoscaleAssignedPowerOnIdleAction(v SessionChangeHostingAction)`

+SetPeakAutoscaleAssignedPowerOnIdleAction sets PeakAutoscaleAssignedPowerOnIdleAction field to given value.

+### HasPeakAutoscaleAssignedPowerOnIdleAction

+`func (o *EditDeliveryGroupRequestModel) HasPeakAutoscaleAssignedPowerOnIdleAction() bool`

+HasPeakAutoscaleAssignedPowerOnIdleAction returns a boolean if a field has been set.

 ### GetPeakBufferSizePercent

 `func (o *EditDeliveryGroupRequestModel) GetPeakBufferSizePercent() int32`